ramantehlan/Mateix/README.md

 ## Problem Statement

-**We need to create a solution to synchronize two folders in two different devices**.
+**We need to create a solution to synchronize two folders in two different devices, each folder have a file called `data`, which needs to be synchronized and it should be bi-directional**.
 To finally decide upon our solution, we need to make sure the following characteristics are met.

 - **Reliability:** Solution should be reliable, and should take care of all the possible cases it can go wrong.

-- **Secure:** The whole process should be secure.

 - **Automatic:** Everything should happen in the background with minimum human intervene.